 - Plug the content into monthly calendars

 The purpose of the process is to think big-picture about the content you create and share.
-We mentioned the birds-eye view earlier, and this is precisely what this helps to achieve.
+We mentioned the birds-eye view earlier, which is precisely what this helps achieve.

 By looking at the broader picture and identifying themes for an entire year in advance, you can make sure that all content is linked better together.
 And internal linking is a proven method for having a significant impact on your search engine ranking.

 The most important part of the entire content calendar is the topics you will be producing content around.
 After all, before you can start writing, or recording any kind of material you first need to figure out what it is that you’re going to be writing or recording about.

 But before you can start with the ideation process of finding content topics, you first have to identify what it is that you’re trying to sell.

 Sound easy, right?
 Of course, you know exactly what it is that you’re trying to sell.